 \subsubsection{Safe Embodied Agents}

-Most safety threats studied today are \textbf{digital}.
-However, as embodied AI agents are increasingly deployed in the physical world, new physical threats will emerge, potentially causing real harm and loss to humans.
-Ensuring the safety of these embodied agents has therefore become a critical concern.
-Safe agents must be resilient to adversarial inputs, capable of self-regulating harmful behaviors, and consistently aligned with human values.
+Most safety threats studied today are primarily \textbf{digital}.
+However, as embodied AI agents are increasingly deployed in the physical world, new forms of physical threats will emerge—threats that can result in tangible harm or loss to humans.
+Ensuring the safety of embodied agents has therefore become a critical priority.
+Safe agents must demonstrate resilience to adversarial inputs, possess mechanisms for self-regulation against harmful behaviors, and maintain consistent alignment with human values.

-Achieving this requires deeply integrating safety mechanisms into the agents' decision-making processes, enabling them to handle unexpected challenges while maintaining robustness and reliability.
-The primary challenge is \textbf{designing safety protocols that allow these agents to perform complex tasks autonomously, while ensuring they remain trustworthy and safe in dynamic and unpredictable environments}.
-As agents gain greater autonomy, ensuring their safety becomes not only a technical challenge but also a significant ethical responsibility.
+Achieving this requires deeply embedding safety mechanisms into agents’ decision-making processes \textit{at every step}, enabling them to handle unexpected challenges while maintaining robustness and reliability.
+The key challenge lies in \textbf{designing safety protocols that empower agents to perform complex tasks autonomously, while remaining trustworthy and safe in dynamic, unpredictable environments}.
+As agents gain greater autonomy, ensuring their safety becomes not only a technical hurdle but also a significant ethical responsibility.